monishwarank/brix-project-development/IOT/iot-projects.md

 **Instruction**
 Every project must collect data from virtual sensors or components and store the data in a Firebase database.

+Select any one project and do by yourself. your own ideas can give you more marks

 ## Project List

 1. **Smart Greenhouse Monitoring**